aleshaleksey/fansys23/08-spell-list.md

 |Damage|3d8+[Sup] Fire|+9(23)
 |Save|Dex/Cha (see below)|

 **Description**: The caster calls flame to protect and ward an area and its perimeter is ringed by motes of flame.
 The barrier gives light concealment to all targets within.
-Entities inside the barrier have damage reduction of 5 vs non-magical physical or cold/ice attacks, regardless of their origin.
-The caster specifies "contain", "exclude" or "both".
+Entities inside the barrier have damage reduction of 10 vs non-magical physical or cold/ice attacks, regardless of their origin.
+In addition they have advantage against on saves against the effects of fire spells, and those caused by elemental fire.
+Furthermore, the caster specifies "contain", "exclude" or "both".
 This gives the following effects:
 - Any entity on the perimeter of the area of effect, or within 5ft of it, when the ward is activated takes 4d8+[Sup] fire damage unless it succeeds a DEX save (for half).
-- Any entity or object that attempts to cross the perimeter takes 4d8+[Sup] fire damage.
+- Any entity or object that attempts to cross (including in making a melee attack/martial manoeuvre) the perimeter takes 4d8+[Sup] fire damage.
   - If the ward was called as "contain", this damage occurs when an entity or object crosses out of the ward.
   - If the ward was called as "exclude", this damage occurs when an entity or object crosses into the ward.
 - Any entities aligned with "water" can only enter (or leave) the area if they succeed a CHA save.

 **Limitation**: This spell fails if its area of effect would overlap with the area of effect of a global water/ice spell.

-**Upcast**: The spell radius increases by 10ft or the damage increases by 1d8 for every extra MP die above 5 (local).
+**Upcast**: For every extra MP dice above 5 (local) placed into the spell, the spell radius increases by 10ft or the damage increases by 1d8 and the damage reduction increases by 4.

 **Global**: The spell lasts for a day and has a radius of 800ft.
 For every extra 4 MP dice, the radius increases by 200ft, or the damage increases by 1d8.
 Likewise, the duration increases by 1 day.